evanstucker-hates-2fa/evanstucker.com/README.md

 # Build it
 hugo

-# Authenticate to Radicle
+# Authenticate, commit, and push
 rad auth

-# Commit it
 git commit -am ...
 git push
+rad push

 # Copy it to the server
-rsync -Prv public/ 192.168.1.114:/srv/docker/ipfs/ipfs_fuse/
+rsync -Prv --del --stats public/ 192.168.1.114:/srv/docker/ipfs/ipfs_fuse/

 # Connect to the IPFS container on the server
 ssh 192.168.1.114